 The Department of Energy and Climate Change statistics said the amount generated in Scotland rose by 45% last year to 13,750 Gigawatt hours (GWh).
-The Scottish government's target for 2011 was to meet 31% of the country's energy needs from renewables.This does indeed bode well for its 2020 goal, which skeptics continue to hone in on (Remember, Scotland technically aims to get an "equivalent of 100% of its gross annual electricity demand met by renewables").
+The Scottish government's target for 2011 was to meet 31% of the country's energy needs from renewables.If consumption remains at the 2010 level, they will have accounted for 35% of electricity needs.This does indeed bode well for its 2020 goal, which skeptics continue to hone in on (Remember, Scotland technically aims to get an "equivalent of 100% of its gross annual electricity demand met by renewables").
 Government ministers insist that all is going to plan.

 And as plans go, it's an inspirational one.
 Here's what I wrote in a previous post after attending a press conference with Scotland's first minister: